Ellezique/Full-Stack-App-PART-A/README.md

 ###### Chatroom: Delivered
 Each movie/series card has its own chatroom.
 The chatroom shows all messages for that card.
-When there a lot of messages, users will have a scroll bar to use should they wish to scroll down to old messages.
-Logged in users can post messages.
+Logged in users can post, edit and delete their own messages.
+Admin users can delete anyone's message.

 An option button reveals edit and delete buttons.
 Individual messages can be edited or deleted.
 A pop up warns users before deleting a message.